ramoneeza/Rop.Dapper.ContribEx/Readme.md

 ## ConnectionHelper

-The full list of extension methods in ConnectionHelper now are:
+The full list of extension methods in ConnectionHelper are:

 `Delete` methods
 -------